 In Step 3, the consumer tenants of the HR application (Contoso and Fabrikam) each have their own service principal object.
 Each represents their use of an instance of the application at runtime, governed by the permissions consented by the respective administrator.

-An application's application object can be accessed via the Azure AD Graph API, as represented by its OData Application entity
+An application's application object can be accessed via the Azure AD Graph API, the Azure portal's application manifest editor, or Azure AD PowerShell cmdlets, as represented by its OData Application entity.